John Lapus

-Jonathan Anthony Solis "John" Lapus (born July 7, 1973), also known as Sweet, is a Filipino actor, host, comedian and film and television director.
-Lapus is known for his various roles in films such as Shake, Rattle & Roll.
+Jonathan Anthony Solis Lapus (born July 7, 1973), also known as Sweet, is a Filipino actor, presenter and director.
+He began his career performing several stage plays and later branched into acting on screen.
+He became one of the leading queer comedians in the 2000s to mid 2010s, appearing in numerous blockbusters, presented several television shows, and later expanded into filmmaking in late 2010s.
+Lapus is the recipient of two Aliw Awards, two Box Office Entertainment Awards, two Golden Screen Awards and a Star Award for Television.

-He was a headwriter at Showbiz Linggo at ABS-CBN in the early to late '90s he hosted Philippine Showbiz talk shows such as Entertainment Konek, The Buzz, S-Files and Showbiz Central for GMA-7 he would later score more success in films such as Temptation Island, Moron 5 and the Crying Lady for Viva Films as the main antagonist its sequel Moron 5.2: The Transformation as Becky Pamintuan In 2021 he returns to the web streaming film Barumbadings in 2021.

-Biography

-Stiph Oblina (Screen Name: John Lapus) is son of showbiz columnist, the late Jojo Lapus (1943–2006).
-Lapus started his career in 1993 and worked as a researcher of ABS-CBN's Showbiz Lingo.
-He is also an alumnus of University of Santo Tomas, where he was an active member of Teatro Tomasino.
+Early life and education

+John Lapus is the son of showbiz columnist Jojo Lapus.
+The elder Lapus has been estranged from his son since the former was eleven years old.

+Lapus attended the University of Santo Tomas (UST) in Manila where he obtained a degree in hotel and restaurant management in 1993.
+At UST he was part of Teatro Tomasino.
+He planned to shift to nursing or physical therapy but abandoned such move due to financial constraints.

+Career

+Lapus started his professional career in television in 1993 when he was hired as a researcher for ABS-CBN.
+He would become a segment producer around the following year and would start making appearances in sitcoms.

+He worked as a researcher of ABS-CBN's Showbiz Lingo.
 He appeared in numerous ABS-CBN shows and often moonlighted as a Creative Consultant for the network's film arm, Star Cinema.
 His nickname "Sweet" was named after his character in the sitcom Arriba, Arriba!.
-In 2006, he transferred to GMA Network, joining S-Files after his assignments at ABS-CBN dwindled.
+In 2006, he transferred to joining S-Files after his assignments at ABS-CBN dwindled.
 When S-Files was cancelled by the network he was named main host of Showbiz Central together with Pia Guanio and Raymond Gutierrez.
 Since then, his career has experienced resurgence.
-He has planned to portray the villain character Ida in Zaido but Paolo Ballesteros was chosen for this character.
-Lapus won two awards namely, Best Male Stand-Up Comic in Aliw Awards 2006 and Best Game Show Host (along with Ai-Ai de las Alas) for ABC-5 (now TV5)'s Sing Galing in PMPC Star Awards 2004.
+Lapus won two awards namely, Best Male Stand-Up Comic in Aliw Awards 2006 and Best Game Show Host (along with Ai-Ai delas Alas) for ABC-5 (now TV5)'s Sing Galing in PMPC Star Awards 2004.

 Lapus is openly gay.
 He returned to his original home network ABS-CBN but in 2012, he was still in GMA for joining the cast of Makapiling Kang Muli.
-He had been cast first at Ikaw Ay Pag-Ibig, Kahit Konting Pagtingin and now at Mirabella which he was known as the foster father Paeng Robles.
+He had been cast first at Ikaw ay Pag-Ibig, Kahit Konting Pagtingin and now at Mirabella which he was known as the foster father Paeng Robles.